nyuwireless-unipd/ns3-mmwave/src/wifi/doc/source/wifi-design.rst

 to receive packets from that channel, and, if reception is deemed to have been successful, to pass them up to the MAC.

+The energy of the signal intended to be received is calculated from the transmission power and adjusted based on the Tx gain of the transmitter, Rx gain of the receiver, and any path loss propagation model in effect.

 Class ``ns3::WifiPhyStateHelper`` manages the state machine of the PHY layer, and allows other objects to hook as *listeners* to monitor PHY state.
 The main use of listeners is for the MAC layer to know when